QuantumLab-ZY/HamEPC/README.md

-# EPC-HamNN
+# HamEPC
-A machine learning workflow based on HamGNN for calculating the electron-phonon coupling (EPC)
+Electron-phonon coupling (EPC) calculator based on [HamGNN](https://github.com/QuantumLab-ZY/HamGNN)

 ## Introduction
+HamEPC is a machine learning workflow that leverages the HamGNN framework to efficiently calculate the electron-phonon coupling (EPC).
+By utilizing atomic orbital-based Hamiltonian matrices and gradients predicted by HamGNN, HamEPC is able to significantly accelerate EPC calculations compared to traditional density functional perturbation theory (DFPT) methods.
+HamEPC can be employed to evaluate important materials properties, including the electron-phonon coupling matrix, carrier mobility, and superconducting transition temperature.
 The script EPC_calculator.py defines `EPC_calculator` class which is used to calculate the epc-related properties.
-This script also needs [HamGNN](https://github.com/QuantumLab-ZY/HamGNN) to predict the Hamiltonian matrix of a system.
+This script also needs HamGNN to predict the Hamiltonian matrix of a system.

 ## Requirements